 When your boat breaks down on the water, you can’t pull over to the curb and wait for help.
 Despite regularly maintaining your yacht, there are some circumstances you cannot control.
 Engines and components break down unexpectedly.
 Fuel gauges break.
 Batteries fail.
 If any of these events happen, making preparations beforehand will prove invaluable.
 When it comes to yacht towing, avoid making these five mistakes.

 1. Pay by the hour.

-Average towing time for yachts needing assistance is about $325/hour, and the times starts adding up as soon as the tow boat heads out and does not stop until it is back at the dock.
-It is easier on the wallet to pay for a or an annual service agreement than it is to shell money out of pocket every time you need help.
+The average towing time for yachts needing assistance is about $325/hour, and the times starts adding up as soon as the tow boat heads out and does not stop until it is back at the dock.
+It is easier on the wallet to pay for a yacht towing rider premium or an annual service agreement than it is to shell money out of pocket every time you need help.

 Some towing services such as Sea Tow and BoatUS offer plans for about $180/annually.
 They both give priority to members who need assistance during high-volume periods, like during weekends and holidays.
 Both also have boats in the water waiting on standby, so they can quickly respond to calls.